ruijarimba/azure-pipelines-guidelines/guidelines/steps/dont-use-azurekeyvault-task.md

-# DO NOT: use AzureKeyVault task
+# ❌ DO NOT: use AzureKeyVault task

+Do not use the AzureKeyVault task in pipelines.

+Use variable groups and variable templates instead.

 ## Reason